 I believe you have got to buy the best ingredients to make the best dishes.
 It’s obviously better if you can find these locally but sometimes, I must import from France or Italy because they are the best.

-- Maggi seasoning – it’s a very old seasoning which has an umami taste
+Maggi seasoning – it’s a very old seasoning that has an umami taste

 French is obviously my favourite food as it’s so comforting to me.
 I love everything but my second favourite, away from French would be Chinese food.

 What ingredients are you excited about working with as we come into spring?